alloystorm/dvvr/README.md

 ## Support us
-The best way to support us is to download DVVR, use it and give us feedback.
-And if you like it, please recommend DVVR to your friends.
+The best way to support us is to download DanceXR, use it and give us feedback.
+And if you like it, please recommend DanceXR to your friends.

 You can fund us through [Patreon](https://patreon.com/alloystorm) or purchase from here https://alloystorm.itch.io/dvvr